NMZamit/gruvbox-dotfiles-/README.md

 - Toggle for HP Victus 15 Laptop only.

 ## Note
-This dotfile is nothing really special, it is just base omarchy with Custom waybar and few custom scripts
+This dotfile is nothing really special, it is just base omarchy (gruvbox theme) with Custom waybar and few custom scripts